RangerMauve/hyper-sdk/README.md

 }
 ```

-If `cached` is set to `true`, this function returns results from the local version of the archive’s append-tree.
-Default behavior is to fetch the latest remote version of the archive before returning list of directories.
+If `cached` is set to `true`, this function returns results from the local version of the drive’s append-tree.
+Default behavior is to fetch the latest remote version of the drive before returning list of directories.

-#### `const stat = await archive.stat(name, [options])`
+#### `const stat = await drive.stat(name, [options])`

 Stat an entry.
 Similar to fs.stat.
 Sample output: